LiuLimingCode/HFNet_SLAM/Dependencies.md

 #####Code in **src** and **include** folders

-* *ORBextractor.cc*.
-This is a modified version of orb.cpp of OpenCV library.
-The original code is BSD licensed.

 * *PnPsolver.h, PnPsolver.cc*.
 This is a modified version of the epnp.h and epnp.cc of Vincent Lepetit.
 This code can be found in popular BSD licensed computer vision libraries as [OpenCV](https://github.com/Itseez/opencv/blob/master/modules/calib3d/src/epnp.cpp) and [OpenGV](https://github.com/laurentkneip/opengv/blob/master/src/absolute_pose/modules/Epnp.cpp).
 The original code is FreeBSD.